 The agenda included updates on habitat protection, water and wildlife projects and discussions on current efforts to influence new and existing legislation.

 Rep. Zinke previewed the Public Lands in Public Hands Act, which could block large-scale transfers or sales of federal lands without congress’s approval.
-He stated that the bill could protect 30 million acres from being sold, emphasizing that is he “staunchly against selling, buying or transferring public lands.”
+He stated that the bill could protect 30 million acres from being sold, emphasizing that he is “staunchly against selling, buying or transferring public lands.”
 He noted that Montana’s economy and culture are built on public lands, urging the government to take responsibility for managing and ensuring access.

-“If there’s one thing I learned as a Navy SEAL, is that you’ve got to go to the front line,” said Rep. Zinke, referring to his time in the service “Your organizations are on the front line.”
+“If there’s one thing I learned as a Navy SEAL, is that you’ve got to go to the front line,” said Rep. Zinke, referring to his time in the service.
+“Your organizations are on the front line.”

 After the press briefing and introductions, each organization shared highlights of recent work they’ve conducted in their communities, reporting on a range of local and regional projects.

-Scott Bosse, executive director for American Rivers, reviewed progress on the Montana Headwaters Legacy Act, which aims to permanently protect the Gallatin, Madison and Yellowstone rivers.
+Scott Bosse, Northern Rockies regional director for American Rivers, reviewed progress on the Montana Headwaters Legacy Act, which aims to permanently protect the Gallatin, Madison and Yellowstone rivers.
 Most are in support of the bill, explained Bosse, with a 90% approval rating in Gallatin and Madison counties.
 Katie Deuel, senior conservation director for Center for Large Landscape Conservation, highlighted its role in supporting the proposed wildlife overpass on U.S. Highway 191 near Gallatin Canyon, as well as a feasibility study that identified 11 priority sites along the busy freeway for animal crossing pinch points.

 “U.S. Highway 89 in Paradise Valley and Highway 191 in Gallatin Canyon are two of the biggest habitat fragmentation forces on this landscape, and these roads are only getting busier,” said Deuel.
 “CLLC has been working with all types of partners … to conserve connectivity and wildlife movement and ecosystems in these valleys.”

-Executive Director Chet Work of Gallatin Valley Land Trust described new conservation easements the organization has achieved, and urged the congressman to support incentives for private landowners to work with the land trust in order to preserve critical agricultural land sand soil.
+Executive Director Chet Work of Gallatin Valley Land Trust described new conservation easements the organization has achieved, and urged the congressman to support incentives for private landowners to work with the land trust in order to preserve critical agricultural lands and soil.

 “In the last 35 years, we’ve been able to conserve, as I mentioned, 73,000 acres, in the same time period almost 200,000 acres of private land has been either converted or subdivided into three counties that we serve,” Work said.
 “They are moving a lot faster than we are, so we need to be strategic with the land that we protect.”

-Ryan Chapin, Montana field director for the Theodore Roosevelt Conservation Partnership shared its current efforts in maintaining public lands for hunting and angling, and the support of Rep. Zinke’s January 2025 introduction to the Wildlife Movement Through Partnerships Act in congress.
+Ryan Chapin, Montana field director for the Theodore Roosevelt Conservation Partnership shared its current efforts in maintaining public lands for hunting and angling, and the support of Rep. Zinke’s January 2025 introduction to the Wildlife Movement Through Partnerships Act in Congress.

-Representatives from for Greater Yellowstone Coalition’s Charles Drimal, director of conservation, and Sally Schrank, Montana conservation manager, addressed the importance of healthy rivers and public lands in preserving three of Montana’s most important industries: outdoor recreation, tourism and agriculture.
+Greater Yellowstone Coalition’s Charles Drimal, director of conservation, and Sally Schrank, Montana conservation manager, addressed the importance of healthy rivers and public lands in preserving three of Montana’s most important industries: outdoor recreation, tourism and agriculture.

-The Property and Environment Research Center’s executive director Brian Yablonski joined the forum, reflecting on the importance of preserving the national parks in Montana and around the country with improved infrastructure through funds raised by increasing entrance fees for international visitors.
+The Property and Environment Research Center’s Executive Director Brian Yablonski joined the forum, reflecting on the importance of preserving the national parks in Montana and around the country with improved infrastructure through funds raised by increasing entrance fees for international visitors.

 Participants not only sought common ground in protecting habitats and public land access in Montana, but several speakers noted that Montana has a history of coalition-building and non-partisan collaborations.